schfranz/remote-control/walkthrough.md

 ```
 it will change all occurrences of the word in your document.

-_make some changes to your files (find and replace-global)_
-_add and commit the changed files_
-_obviously these aren't up on github yet; push the changes to github_

 Add and commit those changes, push to the remote using the same steps as before, and then let's move on.